LearnEcommerce

 2. The Aesthetic & Sentiment Data Moat Etsy has 20 years of data on what humans find "Beautiful," "Vintage," and "Personal."
 Their Search AI understands "Cottagecore," "Dark Academia," or "Mid-century modern" in a way a generic retail AI cannot.
 This allows for superior discovery of unbranded, aesthetic goods.

-3. The Emotional Switching Cost For 7 million sellers, Etsy isn't just a shop; it’s their livelihood, their brand SEO, and their social community.
+3. The Emotional Switching Cost For roughly 5.6 million active sellers, Etsy isn't just a shop; it’s their livelihood, their brand SEO, and their social community.
 Moving 10 years of "verified reviews" and customer photos to a new platform (like Shopify) is a switching cost that is effectively insurmountable for a small maker who relies on Etsy's traffic.

 4. The Gifting Personalization Engine By indexing 120M+ items by "Vibe" and "Sentiment" rather than just "SKU," Etsy has built the world's most powerful gifting engine.
 Their AI transforms a "Shopping Search" into a "Thinking Search," making it the default starting point for holidays and weddings.